 “I’m pretty sure she applied there.”

-“She was odd,” remarked a boy named Joe, “nice, but sort of in her own world, you get me?”
+“She was odd,” remarked a boy named Joe.
+“Nice, but sort of in her own world, if you know what I mean.”

 “Hmm,” I nodded.
 I knew what Joe meant.